A new wave of funds: Russian investors assert themselves on the domestic and global markets

 50 LPs to invest in Russian-speaking founders

 Another international fund is being created by Andrey Taburinsky, a former Mail.ru Group VP, and Roman Tyan, ex-investment director at Fort Ross Ventures.
-Dubbed NRG Ventures (‘New Russian Generation’), this new fund targets Russian-speaking startup entrepreneurs operating in foreign juridictions — typically the USA and the EU.
+Dubbed NRG Ventures (‘New Russian Generation’), this new fund targets Russian-speaking start-up entrepreneurs operating in foreign jurisdictions – typically the US and the EU.
 Under plans, NRG will invest $500,000 on average in some 50 companies, from pre-seed to Series A.

-Citing recent stats from top US accelerators, Taburinsky and Tyan say that international startups with Russian-speaking founders show particularly high success rates.
-Thus, 25% and 40%, respectively, of recent 500startups and Alchemist batches were startups with such founders.
+Citing recent stats from top US accelerators, Taburinsky and Tyan say that international start-ups with Russian-speaking founders show particularly high success rates.
+Thus, 25% and 40% respectively of recent 500start-ups and Alchemist batches were start-ups with such founders.

 NRG Ventures wants to raise $25mn from up to 50 LPs at the initial stage – telling them they may expect a “83.5% IRR” (internal rate of return) as early as 2023.
 Registered in Delaware, the fund will be associated with an in-house venture studio and leverage the “ecosystem” which Taburinsky and Tyan say they have built for the past few years.

-NRG’s first investment ($300,000) went to BestMap, a startup launched in San Francisco by a young Russian entrepreneur, Anatoly Corp.
+NRG’s first investment ($300,000) went to BestMap, a start-up launched in San Francisco by a young Russian entrepreneur, Anatoly Corp.
 This graduate from the Tomsk university touts himself as the “World’s Youngest Publicly Traded Human.”
-Bestmap — which aggregates all mobility providers in one app — is not his first startup.
+Bestmap – which aggregates all mobility providers in one app – is not his first start-up.

 Proptech fund from real estate major

-MR Group, an established real estate developer, has launched a corporate vehicle (‘MR Ventures’) to invest some $50mn in startups — in particular, those developing automation solutions for the construction industry, as well as sectorial marketplaces and investment platforms using big data.
+MR Group, an established real estate developer, has launched a corporate vehicle (‘MR Ventures’) to invest some $50mn in start-ups – in particular, those developing automation solutions for the construction industry, as well as sectorial marketplaces and investment platforms using big data.

-While targeting startups from Russia and Russian-speaking neighbouring countries, the fund might extend its operations to the European and American markets, business daily Vedomosti learned.
+While targeting start-ups from Russia and Russian-speaking neighbouring countries, the fund might extend its operations to the European and American markets, business daily Vedomosti learned.

 MR Ventures is managed by Renata George, a Russian-American entrepreneur turned angel investor then turned VC.
 She did not answer EWDN’s questions on the fund’s strategy.